decyphertek-io/decyphertek/docs/technotes/GrapheneOS.md

 Note:
 -----
-* Some apps do not work including Airbnb, Bolt, and a few other apps, even when Google Play is installed.
+* Some apps do not if you dont have google play services installed and logged into the account.
+Some apps do not work even after disabling some app protections.
+This is a known issue with Graphene OS.

 Install:
 --------